filecoin-station/spark-dashboard/README.md

-# spark-dash
+# spark-dashboard

-This is an [Observable Framework](https://observablehq.com/framework) app.
+This is an [Observable Framework](https://observablehq.com/framework) app running at https://dashboard.filspark.com.

+## Development

  To start the local preview server, run:

 ```
 npm run dev